rippgri813/gtools/README.md

 ## Gshoulder
 Allows the user to bring spray lines to the spray ball shoulder.
 NOTE: Make sure you are on the correct UCS selected before use.

+## GGen
+Allows the user to quickly generate general sprays.

 # Installation
 To install Gtools open autocad and go to the **MANAGE** tab at the top of your screen.